Oka properties of complements of holomorphically convex sets: Introduction

 \begin{corollary} For any compact polynomially convex set $K\subset\C^{n}$ $(n>1)$, there exists a holomorphic map $f:\C^{n}\to\C^{n}$ such that $f(\C^{n})=\C^{n}\setminus K$. \end{corollary}

 As another application of Theorem \ref{theorem:main}, we obtain new examples of nonelliptic Oka manifolds.
-Ellipticity was introduced by Gromov in his seminal paper \cite{Gromov1989} in 1989.
-A complex manifold $Y$ is said to be \emph{elliptic} if there exists a holomorphic map $s:E\to Y$ from a holomorphic vector bundle $E$ on $Y$ such that $s(0_{y})=y$ and $s|_{E_{y}}:E_{y}\to Y$ is a submersion at $0_{y}$ for each $y\in Y$.
-It is a consequence of Gromov's main result in \cite{Gromov1989} that ellipticity implies the Oka property.
-In the same paper, he also proved the converse for Stein manifolds \cite[Remark 3.2.A]{Gromov1989}\footnote{The condition $\Ell_\infty$ in \cite[Remark 3.2.A]{Gromov1989} is equivalent to the Oka property (cf. \cite[\S 5.15]{Forstneric2017}).}.
+Gromov's main result in \cite{Gromov1989} was the implication from ellipticity to the Oka property.
+In the same paper, he also proved the converse for Stein manifolds \cite[Remark 3.2.A]{Gromov1989}.
 Then he asked a question whether the converse holds for \emph{all} complex manifolds \cite[Question 3.2.A$''$]{Gromov1989}.
 This question was negatively answered in our previous paper by the nonelliptic Oka complement of a non-discrete compact countable set in $\C^{n}$ $(n\geq3)$ \cite[Corollary 1.4]{Kusakabe2020}.
 The result of Andrist, Shcherbina and Wold \cite[Theorem 1.1]{Andrist2016} (see also \cite[Lemma 3.3]{Kusakabe2020}) and Theorem \ref{theorem:main} give the following new examples of nonelliptic Oka manifolds.

 \begin{corollary} Let $Y$ be a Stein manifold with the density property and $K\subset Y$ be a compact $\cO(Y)$-convex set.
 Assume that $\dim Y\geq 3$ and $K\subset Y$ has infinitely many accumulation points.
 Then the complement $Y\setminus K$ is a nonelliptic Oka manifold. \end{corollary}